 One of the main risks associated with amniocentesis is miscarriage, which is the loss of the pregnancy in the first 23 weeks.
-This is estimated to occur in 0.5% to 1% of women who have amniocentesis.
+This is estimated to occur in 0.5-1% of women who have amniocentesis.

-There are also some other risks, such as infection or needing to have the procedure again because it wasn't possible to accurately test the first sample that was removed.
+There are also some other risks, such as infection or needing to have the procedure again because it wasn't possible to accurately test the first sample.

-The risk of amniocentesis causing complications is higher if it's carried out before the 15th week of pregnancy, which is why the test is only carried out after this point.
+The risk of amniocentesis causing complications is higher if it's carried out before the 15th week of pregnancy, which is why the test is only done after this point.

 Read more about the possible complications of amniocentesis.